k-box/k-box/docs/user/registration.md

 The administrator can [create accounts](../administration/users.md) on behalf of users.

 You will receive an email with the account information and the generated password.
 On the first login you will be asked to confirm the email address.
-To do so you will receive an email with a confirmation link.
+To do so, you will receive an email with a confirmation link.
 This ensures that the email address is valid.

-After logging in for the first time, please go to your profile and change the password.
+For enhanced security of your profile, please change your password after logging in for the first time,.

 ### Register using third party providers